Are you a beginner looking for an attractive and easy plant to care for? Cupid Peperomia is the right choice for you.

 Similarly, low light forces plant to produce more chlorophyll pigment for photosynthesis.

-The production of more chlorophyll to reciprocate reduced photosynthesis due to low light causes their variegation loss.
+The production of more chlorophyll to reciprocate reduced photosynthesis due to low light, causing their variegation loss.

 Is Cupid Peperomia a Succulent?

-The appearance of cupid peperomia forces most of us to believe that it is succulent.
+The appearance of cupid peperomia forces most of us to believe it is succulent.

 Although it has a shallow root system, fleshy foliage, and stem, it cannot be categorized as a pure succulent.

 It is instead a tropical plant that grows in a moist environment under the tree’s shade.

 Do you still have doubts about getting yourself a Cupid Peperomia or not?
 Hey, trust me, and go and get one.